There are a lot of things to think about when you buy a new furnace:

 - Which type and size system do you require to heat your size of home?

-Stark Services is here to help explain what the furnace efficiency rating is and the effects is can have on your home and your budget.
+Stark Services is here to help clear up any confusion with what the furnace efficiency rating is and the effects is can have on your home and your budget.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the figure that tells you how much heat the furnace will produce compared to the amount of energy required to produce the heat.
-An example, if your furnace has a AFUE rating of 80%, this means 20% of energy used is lost and 80% actually becomes heat for your home.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the figure that shows how much heat the furnace will supply compared to the amount of energy needed to produce the heat.
+An example, if your heating system has a AFUE rating of 85%, this means 15% of energy used is lost and 85% actually becomes heat for your home.

-Keep in mind that this rating does not include the potential heat lost through leaking or poorly installed duct work or attic insulation.
-The duct work in varying homes is different – some good quality, some poorer, so the AFUE rating does not consider this in their rating.
+Remember that this rating does not include the potential heat lost through leaking or poorly installed duct work or attic insulation.
+The duct work in varying homes is different – some high quality, some lower, so the AFUE rating does not consider this in their rating.
 If you are concerned that your heating equipment or duct system is not energy efficient, give Stark Services a call today and we will give you a free in-home analysis and help you discover how much more energy and money you could possibly save each month.